rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 ancestor of the first node is one of the root's child nodes.

 To be more clear: Ancestors will be skipped, if they have no next sibling.
-The actual last relevant ancestor therefore is the top-most ancestor which has a next sibling.
+The last relevant ancestor therefore is the top-most ancestor that has a next sibling.

 **CLARIFICATION**
 A reduced sequence is a sequence of top-level nodes that, except for the